Rise to Success: Career Highlights of Arnold Schwarzenegger

 In March 2014, Arnold Schwarzenegger starred in the film "Sabotage".

-August 2014: Return in "The Expendables 3"
+August 2014: Return as Trench Mauser in "The Expendables 3"

 In August 2014, Arnold Schwarzenegger returned as Trench Mauser in "The Expendables 3".

-September 2015: Host of "The New Celebrity Apprentice"
+September 2015: Hosting "The New Celebrity Apprentice"

-In September 2015, it was announced that Arnold Schwarzenegger would replace Donald Trump as host of "The New Celebrity Apprentice".
+In September 2015, it was announced that Arnold Schwarzenegger would replace Donald Trump as the host of "The New Celebrity Apprentice".

 2015: Climate Change Advocacy